influxdata/telegraf/plugins/processors/batch/README.md

 # Batch Processor Plugin

-The batch processor batches metrics into batches by adding a batch tag to the metrics.
+This processor groups metrics into batches by adding a batch tag.
+This is useful for parallel processing of metrics where downstream processors, aggregators or outputs can then select a batch using `tagpass`.

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->